 …a virtual Who’s Who of children’s and young adult literature.

 Our most respected authors offer stories about an array of formerly least-respected characters: those from ethnicities, religions, sexual orientations, abilities, and families that have historically been absent from children’s literature.
 As young Merci, from the story, “Sol Painting,” describes her family: “We are ghosts as they go by – unseen.”

 Many readers will see themselves in characters in ways that they have not before, whether they are chasing their hoop dreams, struggling with their attractions, justifying their relationships, or dealing with parents battling their own demons.
-Readers don’t have to match up with the demographics of the characters.
-These emotional challenges are universal.
+Readers don’t have to match up with the demographics of each character.
+The emotional challenges are universal.

-The individual writing styles are as varied as the authors and provide their own possible mentor texts, but each story also imparts a life lesson, a flying lesson if you will, to help kids fly high, and avoid the crash and burn.
+The individual writing styles are as varied as the authors and each provides its own potential mentor text.
+But more importantly, each story imparts a life lesson, a flying lesson if you will, to help kids fly high, and avoid the crash and burn.
 Each reader will find the one character, the one story, the one voice that speaks to them, but all readers will appreciate and learn from the entire collection.